nafizjiwa/CSS-Combinators/README.md

 | element+element | div + p2 | Selects the first <p> element that is placed immediately after <div> elements |
 | element1~element21 | p ~ ul | Selects every <ul> element that is preceded by a <p> element |

+An example hover over one element and highlight the other element.
+Here a cube is in a container div.
+If the cube is directly inside the container:
+    #container:hover > #cube { background-color: yellow; }
+If cube is next to (after containers closing tag) the container:
+    #container:hover + #cube { background-color: yellow; }
+If the cube is somewhere inside the container:
+    #container:hover #cube { background-color: yellow; }
+If the cube is a sibling of the container:
+    #container:hover ~ #cube { background-color: yellow; }